-You can file a complaint about fraud or deceptive practices by retail stores in New York City.
+You can make a complaint about a retail store in New York City for consumer protection violations.

 - False advertising